IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Prizes & Awards

 The Dell Award is made annually under a bequest of the late Robert Dell OBE (Past President).
 It is awarded to a member of the Institution employed by London Underground Ltd (or its successor bodies) for achievement of a high standard of skill in the science and application of railway signalling.
 The award takes the form of a plaque with a uniquely designed shield being added each year with the recipient’s name engraved on it and a cheque to spend as the recipient wishes.

-Jerry Carter MIRSE is the 2023 Dell Award winner, click here for further details
+Trevor Stevens MIRSE is the 2024 Dell Award winner, click here for further details

 Thorrowgood Scholarship Award